Background pattern

 • if you have or have had liver disease and your liver function tests have not returned to normal

-Warnings and Precautions
+Warnings and precautions

-• Fibroids inside the uterus;
+• Fibroids in the uterus;

-• High risk of developing blood clots (see "Blood clots in a vein (thrombosis)";
+• High risk of developing blood clots (see "Blood clots in a vein (thrombosis)");

-• High risk of developing estrogen-dependent cancer (such as having a mother, sister, or grandmother who has had breast cancer);
+• High risk of developing an estrogen-dependent cancer (such as having a mother, sister, or grandmother who has had breast cancer);

 • High blood pressure;